Service Coordinator for Supportive Services for Veteran Families Program

 Full Time: 35-40 hours per week

-Location: Chittenden and Washington County
+Location: Washington County (Barre)

 - Engage in rapport building with participants and provide service from a “choice” perspective as well as participant-centered, harm reduction, and strengths based approaches.